volojs/volo/commands/amdify/doc.md

 where flags can be:

-* -noConflict indicates that code shoud be included to call the exports value's noConflict method if it exists.
+* **-noConflict**: indicates that code shoud be included to call the exports value's noConflict method if it exists.
-* -noprompt means do not prompt for dependencies/exported value for non-AMD/CommonJS files.
+* **-noprompt**: do not prompt for dependencies/exported value for non-AMD/CommonJS files.
 Useful for automated processes.
-* -commonJs indicates that the code should use the "convert CommonJS to AMD" path, intead of trying to detect it via require('') use in the file.
+* **-commonJs**: indicates that the code should use the "convert CommonJS to AMD" path, intead of trying to detect it via require('') use in the file.
   Useful if the modules just uses `this` property assignments, and does not use `require` or `exports`.

 and: